Icofunding/Legal/Terms and Conditions (EN).md

 ###### b.
 Expect Icofunding to evaluate, confirm or stand behind any user's assertion or recommend any Token Sale;

 ###### c.
-Treat any Content, email or other information you receive by accesing to the Platform as a recommendation by Icofunding, an affiliate of Icofunding or any employee, partner, director, representative or or other agent of the foregoing (each a "Company Person") on which you should rely.
+Treat any Content, email or other information you receive by accessing the Platform as a recommendation by Icofunding, an affiliate of Icofunding or any employee, partner, director, representative or other agent of the foregoing (each a "Company Person") on which you should rely.

 ###### d.
 Use any Content or Information acquired from Company Persons, Token Buyers or ICO Launchers, or otherwise through your use of the Services, for commercial activity outside of the Services, without prior written approval from Icofunding;

 ###### e.
 Claim any right to access, view or alter any source code or object code of Icofunding;

 ###### f.
-Expect Icofunding to market services that might cause Icofunding to have to register as a broker dealer/agent or investment adviser with any Public Authority in any jurisdiction or to be treated as an underwritter; or
+Expect Icofunding to market services that might cause Icofunding to have to register as a broker dealer/agent or investment adviser with any Public Authority in any jurisdiction or to be treated as an underwriter; or

 ###### g.
 To market competing services to people identified through Icofunding.

 #### B. **Indemnify Icofunding and Related Parties**.

-You agree to indemnify Icofunding and any Company Person harmless from any claim, demand, expenses, costs or fees made by a third party due to or arising out of your access to or use of the Services or the violation of this Agreement or any applicable law by you or any third party using your account.
+You agree to indemnify Icofunding and keep any Company Person harmless from any claim, demand, expenses, costs or fees made by a third party due to or arising from your access to or use of the Services or the violation of this Agreement or any applicable law by you or any third party using your account.

 #### C. **Confidentiality**.